top of page

 Over-the-Counter Medications

-There are no reliable over-the-counter medications that treat major depression.
-You can try to do it by lifestyle changes, like getting enough sleep, eating a truly nutritional diet, and taking multivitamins (especially B12).
-While those things may support your health, and to a small degree your mood, they are not reliable avenues to treating major depression.
+There are no reliable over‑the‑counter medications that treat major depression.
+You can try to support your health through lifestyle changes — getting enough sleep, reducing stress, eating a truly nutritious diet, and taking multivitamins (especially B12).
+While these habits may support overall well‑being and can improve mood to some degree, they cannot reliably treat moderate or severe depression.

 Considered Natural and Herbal Remedies